GMC BASEBALL CARDS

 Final 1948 and 1949 Issues: The last GMC sets mirrored others of the time period with simplified solid color borders and photographs on a white background.
 Decreased bonus offers and promotions lessened incentives for sustained trading and collecting.
 It was clear the golden age of set design was ending as the company moved operations in a new direction by the late 1940s.

-Read also: BASEBALL CARDS DODGERS
+Read also: MOST VALUABLE FLEER 1990 BASEBALL CARDS

 The GMC baseball card sets offer historians a rarely seen glimpse inside an iconic American corporation’s clever integration of sports, leisure, and automotive marketing strategies during the early decades of the 20th century automotive boom.
 While relatively short-lived compared to competitors who still issue sets today, GMC managed to raise the standard for artistic design and helped connect two all-American pastimes that perfectly encapsulated the spirit of optimism during their road trip through the Golden Age of baseball cards from 1933 to 1949.
 Collectors continue to admire these pioneering premium sets that illustrate both gameplay on the field and on the open road.